Caroline Moore, Solicitor/Managing Director

-I feel privileged that in my first medical case, I recovered a large award (£1M) for a 19 year old man, who suffers from cerebral palsy.
-I take no pleasure in holding the NHS to account when medical care is not adequate; there are clearly far more patients that leave hospital happy with their care, than those who are unhappy.
+I feel privileged that in my first medical negligence case, I recovered a large 7-figure compensation sum for a delightful 19-year-old young man, who has suffered from the condition of cerebral palsy since suffering brain injury during his birth.
+I take no pleasure in holding the NHS to account when medical care is not reasonable; there are clearly far more patients that leave hospital happy with their care, than those who are unhappy.

 However, for unhappy patients, I take my role in helping them very seriously.
-If they feel they have been let down by one profession, then I wish them to be happy with their service from the legal profession.
-I prefer them to feel relaxed with me on board.
-Seeing a solicitor can make a lot of people feel nervous and that’s a shame.
-If you see me, I won’t be in a suit; I will be casual smart and asking you to put the kettle on!
+If they feel they have been let down by one profession, then I wish them to be happy with the legal profession.
+I prefer you to feel relaxed with my team acting for you.
+Seeing a solicitor can make some clients feel nervous and that’s a shame.
+If you see me, I won’t be in a suit; I will casual smart and asking you to put the kettle on or making sure you are comfortable at our offices!

 I am happy to see clients at our offices, but I do like to see clients in the comfort of their own home.
 A lot of clients are poorly and would find it difficult to travel to our office anyway.
 My clients are people, not a file number.